sveltia/sveltia-cms/README.md

 ### Better data output

 - Keys in generated JSON/TOML/YAML content are always sorted by the order of configured fields, making Git commits clean and consistent[^86].
 - Netlify/Decap CMS often, but not always, omits optional and empty fields from the output.
-Sveltia CMS aims at complete and consistent data output — it always saves proper values, such as an empty string or an empty array, instead of nothing (`undefined`), regardless of the `required` option[^45][^46][^44].
+Sveltia CMS aims at complete and consistent data output — it always saves proper values, such as an empty string or an empty array, instead of nothing (`undefined`), regardless of the `required` field option[^45][^46][^44].
   - In other words, in Sveltia CMS, `required: false` makes data input optional, but doesn’t make data output optional.
   - Note: If you have any data validation (type definition) that expects `undefined` values, you may need to revise it or the output from Sveitia CMS may break it.
 - JSON/TOML/YAML data is saved with a new line at the end of the file to prevent unnecessary changes being made to the file[^11].